KshitijPriyankar/OnlineShoppingApp/README.md

 ## About

 The *Online Shopping Android App* is a comprehensive e-commerce application designed for online shopping.
 It includes a wide range of features to enhance the shopping experience.
-This project was undertaken during the Android Developer Training provided by Acmegrade.

 ## Features